What does your company do exactly?

 - We save you time.
 Though you’re making an initial time investment by going through our interview process, afterwards we can fast track you through to final interviews at the companies you are interested in.
 Most candidates save hours that otherwise would be spent on phone screens.
 We turn an O(n) process into an O(1) process.

-- We suggest companies where you’re most likely to succeed.
+- We connect you to companies where you’re most likely to succeed.
 Companies differ widely in what skills they look for in engineers.
 For example, some companies really love academic programmers, while others think that being academic is a sign you won’t be productive.
-We’ve mapped these differences, and will suggest companies where you’re a good fit.
+We’ve mapped these differences, and will identify companies where you’re a good fit.

-- We suggest companies you may not have heard of.
+- We connect you to companies you may not have heard of.
 Everyone has heard of Dropbox, Airbnb, and Stripe.
 But we can also suggest companies that you may not have considered before, or even heard of.
 We can get you in early with some of the most exciting new companies out there.

 - We can connect you with the right people.
 If you’ve ever applied for a job through a company web site, you know that it can seem like your resume has been sent into a black hole.
 We can put you right in front of hiring managers or founders for a fast turnaround.